 On the other hand, the Taliban seek international recognition from its most likely government in Afghanistan.
 They also need some economically stable patrons to ensure stability and development in their country, and China is perfect for meeting such expectations as it is one of the biggest technology giants in the world.

 China also wants the Taliban to be in their camp to counter the US bloc in the global arena.
 The collapse of the central government in Afghanistan can fuel civil war in the country.
 So, the regional powers – particularly China – have to take the mantle of bringing stability to the country by supporting whatever government the Afghan people want.

 The recent meeting had on its agenda the concerns of both sides and promises to avoid any sort of conflicts in the future.
-China apprised the Taliban about their concern regarding the fear of Afghan soil to be used against the former in the future as a staging ground for the East Turkestan Islamic Movement as it is a direct threat to China’s sovereignty and national security.
+China apprised the Taliban about their concern regarding the fear of Afghan soil being used against the former in the future as a staging ground for the East Turkestan Islamic Movement as it is a direct threat to China’s sovereignty and national security.

 Taliban assured the Chinese officials that they will not let the Afghan soil be used against any country.
 Similarly, China also assured the Taliban that it would not meddle in the internal matters of Afghanistan, rather, it would assist in solving matters and bring peace to the country.

 Although the US Secretary of State, Antony Blinken, has attributed the meeting to a ‘positive thing’, it is well known that the US would never want a rapprochement between China and the Taliban because the consequences of such an alliance would prove to be highly inimical for the US and its regional ally India.
 The alliance between China and the Taliban could also be used as an opportunity by the former to link Chabahar to its cities via Afghanistan peacefully and safely.